ClassicPress/classicpress-directory-integration/README.md

 ![ClassicPress Directory Integration Plugin logo](images/banner-772x250.png "ClassicPress Directory Integration Plugin")

-# Draft plugin for ClassicPress Directory integrator.
+# ClassicPress Directory integrator.

 ## Features

-#### Plugins and Themes from ClassicPress Directory now can update as WP.org plugins.
+- Plugins and themes from [ClassicPress Directory](https://directory.classicpress.net/) now can update as WP.org plugins.

-#### Plugins from ClassicPress Directory now can be installed using the "Install CP Plugins" menu under "Plugins" menu.
+- Plugins from ClassicPress Directory now can be installed using the "Install CP Plugins" menu under "Plugins" menu.

-#### Themes from ClassicPress Directory now can be installed using the "Install CP Themes" menu under "Appearance" menu.
+- Themes from ClassicPress Directory now can be installed using the "Install CP Themes" menu under "Appearance" menu.

 ## WP-CLI commands